 Is there a CSJ way of doing things that’s been handed down from Richard Arrowood?

-Actually, he’s celebrating his 50th year in the business this year, and we did tastings with different wine critics — yesterday was Robert Parker.
+When he was celebrating his 50th year in the business, we did tastings with different wine critics — one was Robert Parker.
 We were tasting Chateau St. Jean from the ’70s, and recent wines from (Arrowood’s new winery) Amapola Creek.
 It was fun to taste with him after all these years.
 I think he makes very elegant, balanced wines, and that’s something I learned from him and his successor, Don, my husband, that carries through to this day.
 Specifically, late harvest Riesling (the wine that first put Chateau St. Jean on the map in the 1970s).
 Late harvests are so different from regular winemaking, they’re really kind of a different animal.

 What’s your favorite place to get away to in Sonoma County?